mvac7/SDCC_WYZplayer_Lib/README.md

 ### 7.2 How to create a song data Object

+When exporting a song with WYZtracker, it generates two files:
+- **.mus** > Binary with the sequence data.
+- **.mus.asm** > Assembler source with the data of the instruments, effects and the note frequency table.

+Since SDCC does not allow including binary files, these must be adapted to a C object (.rel), with a specific structure.
-To attach the music data to our program, we will have to follow the following steps:
+Below we describe how to do it, through the following steps:

-#### 1) Open in WYZtracker a song and export to MUS file (File/Export).
+#### 1) Open a song in WYZtracker and export it to a MUS file (Menu: File/Export).
+Do it with all the songs you want to include in your program.

+> **Warning:** The WYZ player is designed to have several songs, thinking about the development of video games, but to work properly, they must be created with the same set of instruments.

 #### 2) Open a file with extension '.mus.asm' in a text editor.

 #### 3) Add a dot after 'DB' and 'DW'.
-Example:

 Example Before:
 ```